kalynbolton/KickStarter-Analysis/README.md

 # An Analysis of Kickstarter Campaigns
 Performing analysis on Kickstarter data to uncover trends for Louise.
-Bootcamp module #1
 ## Overview of Project
 Louise is looking to start a crowdfunding campaign to help fund her play, Fever.
 She wants to raise money for production with a budget of $10,000.
 Louise wants to know how other similar plays resulted with their campaigns based on their launch dates and fundraising goals.
 ### Purpose of Analysis